CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ### reformulation of the problem

 However, one can argue that the constraint of no overlap is suboptimal.
 Let's take the toy case where there are only two potential sites at a distance of 0.9999.
 The optimal a human would intuitively choose would be to put a tower on both sites, but instead the the UD-MIS would reject it as the two sites are formally intersecting.
 A new way of reformulating the problem would be to maximize the area covered while minimizing the overlap.
 In order to do that, the edges of the graph corresponding to the problem could be weighted by the overlap surface.
-In fact if we take the exact formula of the overlap between two circle (normalised to 1 being the surface of unit circle) where **d_{i,j)** is the disance between the **i**th and **j**th centers.
+In fact if we take the exact formula of the overlap between two circle (normalised to 1 being the surface of unit circle) where **dij** is the disance between the **i**th and **j**th centers.

-**w_{i,j} = 2/\pi ( arcos(d) - d \sqrt {1-d_{i,j}^2}**
+**wij = 2 pi ( arcos(d) - d \sqrt(1-dij)^2}**

 It turns out that the value : sum of activated tower - sum of the weights over the edges is exactly equal to the surface covered by at least one tower.
 In that new framework this is the quantity to maximize, for a given number of towers, that becomes the cost.